laowantong/paroxython/README.md

 and **educational** in nature (e.g., snippets, examples, quizzes, exercise solutions, classic algorithms).
 The programming concepts you plan to teach remain relatively **low level** (e.g. assignments, nested loops, accumulation patterns, tail-recursive functions, etc.).

-If all that sounds familiar, keep reading me to see what Paroxython can do for you.
+If all that sounds familiar, keep reading me.

 #### Main goals

-Paroxython aims to help you select, from your collection, the one program that suits your needs.
+Paroxython aims to help you select, from your collection, the one program that best suits your needs.
 For instance, it will gladly answer the following questions:

 > - How can this concept be illustrated?
 > - What problems use the same algorithmic and data structures as this one?